 Flickr makes it very easy to manage and update the licensing you to grant for all of the photos you upload to the website.

 - You can change the default on your account to the type of license you prefer.
-To do that, go to Your Account > Privacy & Permissions > Default for New Uploads and adjust the license for any new content.
+To do that, go to Your Account.
+Select the option Privacy & Permissions and then choose Default for New Uploads.
+You can then adjust the license for any new content.

 - Also, if you would like to set different permissions on different photos, you can set that individually when viewing or uploading an image.